mesg-foundation/docs/guide/marketplace/wallet.md

 Enter a desired passphrase and hit enter.

-For security reason, you should set a different passphrase for every account you create.
+For security reasons, you should set a different passphrase for every account you create.

-**Backup the passphrase!** If you lost it, you will loose the access to this account forever.
+**Back up the passphrase!** If you lose it, you will lose the access to this account forever.

 You should get a new account with an address like `0xc31183605099bc7207a2e0f49520581a216d9bcd`.

-## Export an account
+## Export the account

 Let's export the account so you can back it up in a secure location.